 - a.
 A documented environmental purchasing policy is in place. - b.
 Preference is given to products and suppliers with environmental certification notably with respect to wood, paper, fish, other foods, and products from the wild. - c.
-Where certified products and suppliers are not available, consideration is given to origin and methods of growing or production. - d.
-Threatened species are not used or sold.
+Where certified products are not available, consideration is given to origin and methods of growing or production. - d.
+Threatened species are not used or sold. - e.
+Service providers and other operators selected and featured in tours have environmental/sustainability certification where possible. - f.
+Where certified businesses are not available, the sustainability performance of service providers is considered and required improvements are communicated and implemented.